TorchMeter/torchmeter/docs/src/en/contribute/prs.md

     git clone <paste-the-url-copied-in-last-step-here> torchmeter-yourname  # (1)
     ```

-    1. :man_raising_hand: Replace `torchmeter-yourname` with any string you want.
+    1. 🙋‍♂️ Replace `torchmeter-yourname` with any string you want.
 This will be the directory name for the local copy of your fork repository.

 4. Verify: A new directory `torchmeter-yourname` will be created containing:
     - {++Working directory++}: Your local copy of the project files